How to withdraw from your Royal London pension - UK guide

 ClearScore isn’t a credit referencing agency (CRA) itself.
 It uses data from Equifax, one of the UK’s leading CRAs, to generate your report.2

 Your credit report is a record of all your financial activity, both past and present.
-Your credit score will usually be between 0 and 999 (or 1000).
+Your credit score will usually be between 0 and or 1000 (sometimes 999).
 The higher your score, the more likely you’ll be accepted for the best credit cards, mortgages, car finance and loans on the market.

 Lenders can access your credit report information when you apply for products such as loans, credit cards, mortgages and car finance.
 When they do this, it’s called a credit check.